Xorlent/Orcaslicer-Qidi-Plus-4/README.md

 6. Launch OrcaSlicer and open the Add Printer dialog
    - Search for "X-Plus 4" and select the appropriate nozzle sizes
    - Generic filament profiles are included for PLA, PLA Silk, PETG, ABS, and TPU95A
+     - In my testing of the Qidi Generic PETG profile, I recommend slowing print speeds by 30% and increasing the flow ratio to .98 as a starting point
+7. Connect to your printer using the Wi-Fi icon next to the printer name and entering the IP address of your device

 ## License
 QIDIStudio is licensed under the GNU Affero General Public License, version 3.
 QIDIStudio is based on BambuStudio by Bambu Lab.